Wafi-inc/qa-interview/Readme.md

 Hi, If you are viewing this, it is because you scaled through to the next round of the recruitment for the  QA position at Wafi.
 Congratulations 🎉✨.

-WAFi is a fintech company, code must be thoroughly tested before deployed to production.
+WAFi is a fintech company,therefore, code must be thoroughly tested before deployed to production.
 As part of the QA Engineer interview process, candidates are asked to showcase their ability in both manual and automated testing.

 ## Getting Setup